D12-Dev/OpenWorld/README.md

 **Thanks a bunch for downloading the mod! - Lollipop.**

 ## Quick Installation Guide
+This quick guide asumes you have a general understanding of setting up any game multiplayer servers.
+If having any issues, please refer to our discord to get custom assistance.

 1 - Download & Install .Net Core 3.1: https://dotnet.microsoft.com/en-us/download/dotnet/3.1

 2 - Download latest server files: https://github.com/TastyLollipop/OpenWorld/releases/latest